 - Travel umbrella x 1

-- First Aid Kit including painkillers, band aids, Imodium, antiseptic cream, motion sickness tablets, bandages etc.
+- First Aid Kit including painkillers, band-aids, Imodium, antiseptic cream, motion sickness tablets, bandages etc.

 - She pee and Kula cloth (useful for disgusting toilets and hiking)

 - Canvas bag for laundry